Information for the Sumiyoshi Sakura no Sato すみよし桜の里 / Sumiyoshi Kawazuzakura すみよし河津桜 in Sakado.

 Sakado also has other early blooming sakura of the Kanzakura variety.
-They do bloom annually and are start to come into bloom around the third week in February.
+They do bloom annually and are started to come into bloom around the third week in February when I first wrote this post.
+However, in 2023 they only started blooming the second week of March!
 The kanzakura are located in the Nissai area of Sakado beside a levee walk called Kita Asaba.
 They normally have a festival annually for a week during the full bloom period of the Kanzakura.
-However, in 2020 and 2021 the festival was cancelled on account of the Coronavirus.
-Kita Asaba is about a 15 minute drive from Sumiyoshi Sakura No Sato.
+However, the festival is cancelled in 2023 as it was in 2022, 2021 and 2020, due to the pandemic.
+Kita Asaba is about a 10 to 15 minute drive from Sumiyoshi Sakura No Sato.

 In the years that they did have a festival they used to have a bus.
 There is no “special” bus now, but there is a public bus that goes relatively close.
 Ishiihigashi and Katsuro shogakko iriguchi bus stops are about a ten minute walk from the sakura walk.
 Both buses go from Wakaba Station on the Tobu Tojo Line.